NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 ### ReprioritizeData(bin, newBin, volume)
 Re-prioritize data by moving the specified `volume` from `bin` to `newBin` immediately.

+## Demo Model Activities

+This repository is divided into a `model` module, which is meant to be re-used in different mission models, and a `demo` module, which demonstrates how a mission model can use the data model package.
+The `demo` module has two of its own activities for changing the playback datarate and the maximum volume of the spacecraft.
+These two resources are passed into the
+[Data](../model/src/main/java/gov/nasa/jpl/aerie_data/Data.java) class interface since they may be defined differently for different missions.

+### SetDataRate(rate)
+Changes the playback datarate to the specified rate immediately.

+### SetMaxVolume(volume)
+Changes the max storage volume to the specified volume immediately.

 ## Bucket Behavior
 The representation of data volumes is captured by a `Bucket` class.
 This class is meant to be a generic container of